SruthiSreejesh/aws-lambda-serverless-vehicle-fitness-check-api/README.md

 📊 Structured JSON response: Clean and structured responses make the data easily consumable for frontend applications or other APIs.

+ ## 🧳 Prerequisites

+  AWS Account with access to EC2, S3, Lambda, IAM

+  A MariaDB database running on an EC2 instance

+  Python 3.11 environment on the EC2 instance

+  IAM roles with appropriate policies

 ## 🧱 Database Table Structure
 The vehicle_records table includes the following columns: